GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 - application-owned PA2 and PA3 alternate-function configuration;
 - TIM2 configured before either PWM channel;
-- TIM2 CH3 and CH4 configured while TIM2 is stopped;
+- TIM2 CH3 and CH4 configured in one mask transaction while TIM2 is stopped;
 - both channel outputs enabled before TIM2 is started;
 - both outputs running from the same Timer timebase;
 - exact 0% and 100%;
 - representative intermediate duties;
 - a running duty ramp using CCR preload;
-- PWM mode 1 and PWM mode 2 behavior;
+- PWM mode and polarity behavior for the shared selected-channel configuration;
-- active-high and active-low behavior;
 - stopping and deconfiguring without hidden GPIO, RCC, IRQ, or NVIC changes.

 ## Deferred scope